Senior Advisor to the President of the United States

 Senior Advisor to the President is a title used by high-ranking political advisors to the president of the United States.
+Senior advisors to the president do not have formal government decision making authority, but they can have significant influence over decisions.
+Their role is to provide strategic advice, analysis, and recommendations to the president on key issues.

 White House senior advisors are senior members of the White House Office.
 The title has been formally used since 1993.

 Responsibilities

 Over time, a senior advisor has had responsibility for the following groups: